-- 5. The storing event fills up the shifter buffers, which set the shifter status flags and triggers a DMA request. - 6.
+- 4. A storing event is signaled by the TIMER0 after the compare event.
+Data is stored from the shifters SHIFTER0-SHIFTER7 to the shifter buffers SHIFTBUF0-SHIFTBUF7. - 5.
+The storing event fills up the shifter buffers, which sets the shifter status flags and triggers a DMA request. - 6.
 The DMA request is responded.
 The DMA copies data from the shifter buffers SHIFTBUF0-SHIFTBUF7 to SRAM.
 32 bytes are copied per one DMA request. - 7.
-The DMA reading operation clears the shifter flags, which enable the TIMER0 again.
-Then, steps 2-7 repeat. - 8.
-After the major loop completes, the TIMER0 is triggered once more to shift in the last 32 bytes.
+The DMA reading operation clears the shifter flags, which enables the TIMER0 again.

+Then, steps 2-7 repeat.

+8. After the major loop completes, the TIMER0 is triggered once more to shift in the last 32 bytes.
 A DMA interrupt is generated to indicate the completion of the DMA major loop.